Playtika Holding Corp. (PLTK) Just Got Our Attention

 After a stumble in the market that brought PLTK to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -55.76% of loss for the given period.

-During the last 5 trading sessions, PLTK rose by +3.49%, which changed the moving average for the period of 200-days by -49.68% in comparison to the 20-day moving average, which settled at $8.73.
+During the last 5 trading sessions, PLTK remain unchanged, which changed the moving average for the period of 200-days by -51.83% in comparison to the 20-day moving average, which settled at $8.91.
 In addition, Playtika Holding Corp. saw 11.52% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading